Tencent/GAutomator/README.md

 ## Usage
 1. integrate your game with GAutomator SDK as [docs](docs)
-2. write your iOS or Android testing scripts（ see [GAutomatorAndroid](GAutomatorAndroid) and [GAutomatorIOS](GAutomatorIOS) for details）
+2. write your iOS or Android testing scripts（ see [GAutomatorAndroid](GAutomatorAndroid) and [GAutomatorIos](GAutomatorIos) for details）

 ## GAutomatorAndroid